How We’re Different

 That’s why we come to you.

 But, you may ask – a few hours?
 Really?
 Really.
 Dogs are simple creatures.
 Not stupid, but simple.
 They communicate in simple terms, they have simple questions with simple answers.
 Once we teach you how to communicate with your dog in a way they understand, the rest is, well…simple!

-Our methods are easy.
+Our dog obedience methods are easy.
 We use the basic training and along with you being in control of your dog.
 We do not use any gimmicks, such as clickers, constant treats, etc. You learn how to communicate with your dog and, yes, you might need some extras.
 We do use shock collars, prong collars, and chain chokes.
 We do believe these methods work.
 If they did not work, would they still be existence after more than 25 years?
-Most dog owners have misunderstandings and misconceptions of these devises.
-They do not put fear in your dog nor are they painful for your dog when used property.
+Most dog owners have misunderstandings and misconceptions of these devices.
+They do not put fear in your dog, nor are they painful for your dog when used properly.
 We do not believe in hitting, but we do believe in a firm and assertive voice if needed.
-Communication based upon mutual respect and that is our goal.

 Please contact us via email at firstname.lastname@example.org or phone at 916-201-7080.
 We can discuss any issue you’re encountering, and schedule an appointment.